haojin2/D-Cube/README.txt

 STEPS TO RUN
 ============
 1. Follow the steps in http://www.cs.cmu.edu/~christos/courses/826.S17/getting-started-with-postgresql.html till you successfully create a db with "createdb $USER".
+Please remember to set the port in dcube_params.py and use the same port when you do "export PGPORT=XXXXX".

 2. Make sure python 2.7 is installed in the system.
 This software also requires psycopg2 library to run.